 What is Zuppa Toscano?

-Just so you know, the name “Zuppa Toscana” just means “Tuscan Soup.”
+So that you know, the name “Zuppa Toscana” just means “Tuscan Soup.”

 There are a lot of variations on a classic Tuscan soup, but the Olive Garden version is probably the most famous here in the United States.

-By making this Zuppa Toscana with cauliflower instead of potatoes, we’re creating a lower carb version without sacrificing flavor.
+By making this Zuppa Toscana with cauliflower instead of potatoes, we’re creating a lower-carb version without sacrificing flavor.

-You can make this soup with sweet or hot Italian sausage.
+And you can make this soup with sweet or hot Italian sausage.
 I’m all about spicy food, so you know I normally use spicy sausage.